“Thank you so very much for your help, time and patience”

 Michael’s primary practice is property litigation, particularly landlord and tenant and construction cases.
 He also has experience in in contract litigation, insolvency, professional liability and judicial review proceedings.

 In addition to his litigation practice, Michael is a qualified mediator and adjudicator.
 His commercial and legal expertise combined with his pragmatic people skills make him a great choice for resolving complex disputes.
-As Head of Chambers, he has many years' experience of managing people and dealing with their differing needs and personalities, and he brings that experience to his mediation practice.
+Michael was Head of Chambers for 20 years, gaining invaluable experience of managing people and dealing with their differing needs and personalities, which he brings to his mediation practice.

 Property and construction